fisadev/zombsole/README.rst

         return Terminator('terminator', 'blue')

-This function will be the one creating the instance of your player.
+The create function will be the one creating the instance of your player.
 You can run aditional logic here before game starts, and the parameters you receive will tell you the kind of game that will be played (``rules`` is a string with the name of the rules of the game), and the objetives locations if there are any in the current game rules (Safehouse game mode has objetive locations